 Albany Law School in the News

-Albany Law School Professor in Newsday
+Albany Law School in Politico

 This week, Albany Law School Professor Dale Cecka wrote an op-ed for Newsday arguing that New York State must stop allowing anonymous reports to Child Protective Services.